telerik/fiddler-everywhere-docs/user-guide/live-traffic/autoresponder.md

 www.example.com/Path1/query=somegif.gif // (MATCH)
 ```

+The standard regex implementation also allows using regex variables.
+An example of creating a redirect while using automatically created regex variables can be found in [this KB article]({%slug autoresponder-redirect-traffic%}#redirect-with-regex).

 ## Action Strings

 When Fiddler Everywhere identifies a request which matches the Auto Responder **Match** Rule, it automatically bypasses the server and maps it to the **ACTION** mentioned in the ruleset.
 Beyond simply returning files, the __AutoResponder__ can perform some specific actions: